Javascript is not enabled.

 Try This Today

-• Think about who can use a boost.
+• Think about who could use a boost.
 A friend or family member who’s been sick?
 A coworker who seems down?
 A neighbor with a new baby?

 • Choose your approach.
 What can you do for the person today?
 Drop off a pot of soup, pick up groceries or simply lend an ear.
 When in doubt, ask!

 • Follow through.
-Do the kind deed.
-Notice how you feel afterward and write it down in your Joy Journal.
+Do the kind deed and notice how you feel afterward.

 Why